 Khosrov Forest State Reserve is one of the oldest protected areas in the world.

-The roots of Khosrov Forest State Reserve are buried deep in history and reach to the 4th century AD, The Arsacid dynasty (known natively as the Arshakuni dynasty) in the times of Khosrov the 3rd Arshakuni.
-Historic sources say that “Khosrov Forest” expression is associated with the King Khosrov III Kotak (Kotak means small).
+The roots of Khosrov Forest State Reserve are buried deep in history and date back to the 4th century AD, The Arsacid dynasty (also called as the Arshakuni dynasty) during the reign of Khosrov the 3rd Arshakuni.
+Historic sources say that “Khosrov Forest” expression is associated with King Khosrov III Kotak (Kotak meaning small).

-Khosrov Forest State Reserve was established in 1958 by the ArmSSR Council of Ministers decision NP-341.
-The reserve is located in Ararat Province of Armenia in the neighborhood of Ararat valley, on the mountainous ridges Gegham, Yeranos, and Yerakh.
-It occupies a territory of 23213.5 ha at the altitudes from 700 to 2800 m above sea level.
+Khosrov Forest State Reserve was established in 1958 by the decision NP-341 of the Council of Ministers of the Armenian SSR.
+The reserve is located in Ararat Province of Armenia within the area of the Ararat valley, on the mountainous ridges Geghama, Yeranos, and Yerakh.
+It occupies a territory of 23213.5 ha at the altitudes from 700 to 2800 meters above the sea level.
 The reserve protects juniper and oak forests from Tertiary Period, arid associations of semi-desert and phrygana landscapes and other Mediterranean relict plant ecosystems as well as the genetic fund of rare animals and plants adapted to the reserve conditions.
-Since 2002, administrative, scientific, practical and organizational activities in the reserve have been implemented by the “Khosrov Forest” State Reserve” State Non-Commercial Organization (SNCO) of the Bioresources Management Agency under the aegis of the Ministry of Nature Protection of the Republic of Armenia.
+Since 2002, administrative, scientific, practical and organizational activities in the reserve have been implemented by the “Khosrov Forest” State Reserve” – a State Non-Commercial Organization (SNCO) of the Bioresources Management Agency under the aegis of the Ministry of Nature Protection of the Republic of Armenia.

-According to the reserve charter (RA Governmental decision N 925 from 30.05.2002, Annex 1) the main goals of the reserve establishment are to ensure natural development of water and terrestrial ecosystems of the Revers Azat and Vedi basins, to protect the landscapes and biological diversity including the genetic fund of rare and endangered plants and animals as well as their habitats, to implement scientific research and to create prerequisites for the development of scientific-educational tourism, environmental education and responsibility.
+According to the reserve charter (RA Governmental decision N 925 from 30.05.2002, Annex 1) the main goals of the reserve establishment are to ensure natural development of water and terrestrial ecosystems of the Rivers basin of Azat and Vedi, to protect the landscapes and biological diversity including the genetic fund of rare and endangered plants and animals as well as their habitats, to implement scientific research and to create prerequisites for the development of scientific-educational tourism, environmental education and responsibility.

 The following protected areas are under the subordination of the “Khosrov Forest” State Reserve” SNCO:

-Realizing the importance of the reserve, on August 26 in 2013 “Khosrov Forest” State Reserve” SNCO was awarded European Diploma of Protected Areas.
+Realizing the importance of the reserve, on August 26 in 2013 the “Khosrov Forest” State Reserve” SNCO was awarded a European Diploma of Protected Areas.

-The reserve has wonderful landscapes, rich biological diversity, a huge variety of interesting and important untouched forests that are the result of long-term preservation, proper management plan, and structure.
+The reserve has wonderful landscapes, rich biological diversity, a huge variety of interesting and important virgin forests that are the result of long-term preservation, proper management planning, and structure.

-On the territory of the reserve, making only 1% of the whole territory of Armenia there are 1,849 species of high vascular plants, which makes more than the half of the flora of Armenia (more than 3,800 species total) and about 1/3 of the wealth of the Caucasus flora (about 6,000 species total).
+On the territory of the reserve, accounting only 1% of the whole territory of Armenia, there are 1,849 species of high vascular plants, which makes more than the half of the flora of Armenia (more than 3,800 species in total) and about 1/3 of the wealth of the Caucasus flora (about 6,000 species in total).
 They are represented in 588 genera and consist of 107 families.
-More than 80 species are involved in the Red Data Book of Armenia, and 24 species are endemic.
+More than 80 species are included in the Red Data Book of the Republic of Armenia, and 24 species are endemic.

-On the foothill and low mountainous zones at the altitudes from 800 till 1200-1300 and sometimes up to 1400 m the wormwood semi-deserts are common.
-Mountain(ous) steppes, arid sparse forests and oak forests are represented in the middle mountain zone (1400-2200 m above sea level).
+On the foothill and low mountainous zones, at the altitudes from 800 to 1200-1300 meters and sometimes up to 1400 meters the wormwood semi-deserts are common.
+Mountain(ous) steppes, arid sparse forests and oak forests are represented in the mid mountain zone (1400-2200 m above sea level).

 Tertiary relict juniper and oak forests are located in the forest zone, which is rather dense in Khosrov and Khachadzor districts of the reserve.
 Meadow vegetation covers the altitudes from 2100-2200 up to 2600-2800 m.

-Large mammals of the reserve are represented by the Caucasian leopard, Eurasian lynx, brown bear, gray wolf, wild swine, bezoar goat, hare, weasel, stone marten, badger, Indian porcupine and other species.
+Large mammals of the reserve are represented by the Caucasian leopard, Eurasian lynx, brown bear, gray wolf, wild boar, bezoar goat, hare, weasel, stone marten, badger, Indian porcupine and other species.

-In the territory of the reserve there occur the following reptiles: blunt-nosed viper ( Macrovipera lebetina), Armenian viper (Vipera raddei), steppe viper (Vipera eriwanensis), European cat snake (Telescopus fallax), Frontal Asian Mabuya (Trachylepis septemtaeniata), Berber skink (Eumeces schneideri), Aesculapian snake (Zamenis Elaphe), Black-headed ground snake (Rhynchocalamus melanocephalus satunini), Mediterranean tortoise (Testudo graeca), phrynocephalus horvathi, trans-Caucasian racerunner (Eremias pleskei) and many other species.
+The following reptiles populate the territory of the reserve: blunt-nosed viper ( Macrovipera lebetina), Armenian viper (Vipera raddei), steppe viper (Vipera eriwanensis), European cat snake (Telescopus fallax), Frontal Asian Mabuya (Trachylepis septemtaeniata), Berber skink (Eumeces schneideri), Aesculapian snake (Zamenis Elaphe), Black-headed ground snake (Rhynchocalamus melanocephalus satunini), Mediterranean tortoise (Testudo graeca), phrynocephalus horvathi, trans-Caucasian racerunner (Eremias pleskei) and many other species.

 The amphibians in the reserve are Lake Frog (Rana ridibunda), Asia Minor frog (Rana macrocnemis), Middle East tree frog (Hyla savignyi), European green toad (Bufo viridis) and Syrian spadefoot (Pelobates syriacus).

-The invertebrates of the reserve are represented by more than 1.500 species, out of which 62 species are mollusks, 3 species are scorpions and 1.427 are insects species.
+The invertebrates of the reserve are represented by more than 1.500 species, out of which, 62 species are mollusks, 3 species are scorpions and 1.427 are insects.

-The reserve territory is rich in historical and cultural monuments.
-Havuts Tar and Aghjots Saint Stepanos monastery complexes, Mankuk, Aghasi, Khosrov, Spitakavank, Geghmahovit, Berdatak, Avanik (Small Shen), Vanstan, Gilan villages, Kaqavaberd which is also known as Geghi fortress, Astghik and Vahagn’s Waterfalls, hundreds of cross-stones or khachkars, medieval bridge and other historical monuments are located in the territory of the reserve.
+The territory of the reserve is rich in historical and cultural monuments.
+Havuts Tar and Aghjots Saint Stepanos monastery complexes, Mankuk, Aghasi, Khosrov, Spitakavank, Geghmahovit, Berdatak, Avanik (Small Shen), Vanstan, Gilan villages, Kaqavaberd also known as Geghi fortress, Astghik and Vahagn’s Waterfalls, hundreds of cross-stones or khachkars, medieval bridge and other historical monuments are located on the territory of the reserve.

 The cozy corners of Khosrov keep the first human cultural development imprints (engraved rock images, traces of ancient civilization, archaeological monuments and sites of historic and cultural great value).

-Unique nature, historic-architectural monuments, a rich diversity of flora and fauna provide a basis for the prospective development of ecotourism.
+Unique nature, historic-architectural monuments, rich diversity of flora and fauna provide the basis for the prospective development of ecotourism.

-The reserve has two visitors’ centers, one of which is located in Garni, and the other one in Khosrov district.”Khosrov Forest” State Reserve is unique not only in Armenia but also in the whole Caucasus Ecoregion.
+The reserve has two visitors’ centers, one of which is located in Garni, and the other one in Khosrov district.”Khosrov Forest” State Reserve is unique not only in Armenia, but also in the entire Caucasus Eco-region.